TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 ### vgg3D_for_transformer.py ###

 This is the vgg backbone for 3D MST model!
 Please leave this file as it be, don't touch it.
-It's similar to the actual vgg.py model, but again, it just serves for GlobalLocalTransformer3D_multiscale.py, and is not the file you want to import for vgg.
-T***o import vgg, you will import from vgg.py.***
+It's similar to the actual vgg.py model, but again, it just serves for GlobalLocalTransformer3D_multiscale.py, and is not the file you want to import for vgg. ***To import vgg, you will import from vgg.py.***

+### data_loader_10fold.py ###

+Another important code file you want to go through other than the main_10fold.py.
+Two most important functions in it is the [__init__](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/efbe48ced140878aa04d2dfeaf1ac74b8923b0f2/data_loader_10fold.py#L18), and [_getitem_](https://github.com/TianYe10/Schiz_Classification_BMEN4460_DLBI/blob/efbe48ced140878aa04d2dfeaf1ac74b8923b0f2/data_loader_10fold.py#L254).
+(Probably for most other pytorch dataloaders too)

+You can play around with the crop size of 3D MRI images, the downsampling option, the normalization methods etc. here in this file.

+The dataloader now loads 'COBRE','BrainGluSchi' and 'NMorph' three specific datasets among all ten folds.
+But you can change this too (e.g. load another MCIC dataset)).